 A doctor testified during the trial that Bowling tested positive for cocaine, marijuana, opiates and other drugs the night of the shooting.
 His blood alcohol content by the time he reached the hospital - two hours later - was nearly twice the driving limit.

 Miles told jurors that Bowling's level of intoxication, coupled with his violent nature, triggered the split decision that led to the woman's death.

 Bowling's defense attorney, Lyle Porter, tried to pin blame on an unidentified black man he contended was in the van's backseat and was struggling with Bowling when the gun fired.
 The man, the defense claimed, fled the scene after the crash.

 Doctors pulled Harrell off life support the following day.
 A family member testified she'd have lived in a vegetative state the rest of her life if that decision was not made.

-An expert testified Bowling's gun would've require five to 10 pounds of pressure before it would discharge - further evidence that the shooting was intentional, Miles said.
+An expert testified Bowling's gun would have required five to 10 pounds of pressure on the trigger before it would discharge - further evidence that the shooting was intentional, Miles said.